 The 1989 ORNL survey was conducted to establish the radiological status of the facility.
-ORNL concluded that most of Building 6 was free of residual radioactive attributable former AEC material to Above-background sponsored activities. levels of uranium were identified in dust on overhead surfaces above the general vicinity The maximum of the extrusion press. concentration measured was 310 pCi/g of uranium-238 (U-238); this is equivalent to a total uranium concentration of approximately 635 pCi/g.
+ORNL concluded that most of Building 6 was free of residual radioactive material attributable to former AEC sponsored activities.
+Above-background levels of uranium were identified in dust on overhead surfaces above the general vicinity of the extrusion press.
+The maximum concentration measured was 310 pCi/g of uranium-238 (U-238); this is equivalent to a total uranium concentration of approximately 635 pCi/g.
 The ORNL report recommended further investigations to better define the extent of uranium contamination in Building 6 and the adjacent Building 4.
 As a result of these survey findings, the facility was designated into FUSRAP.